jnunezt/apigee-opdk-ansible/README-install-platform.md

     cd installations/{{ multi-node }}
     ansible-galaxy install -r requirements.yml -f

-Once the roles are installed you can invoke the install process as follows:
+Once the roles are installed you can invoke the pre install process as follows:

+    ansible-playbook pre-install.yml

+Once the pre install are installed you can invoke the install process as follows:

     ansible-playbook install.yml